leopug/ProjectGitHubApi/README.md

 ![](githubApp.gif)

-Special thanks to Sean Allen.
+Special thanks and all credits to Sean Allen Course.